 Your drain field needs to be checked out if there are patches of standing water in the vicinity of either the field or the septic tank.
 Pooling water could point to several problems, all of which should be addressed as soon as possible.

-The issue could be that the tank is overfull and needs pumping, or that a pipe is broken, or that there’s a clog somewhere in the system – all of which can result in a leak and standing water in the yard.
+The issue could be that the tank is overfull and needs pumping, a pipe is broken, or a clog somewhere.
+All of which can result in a leak and standing water in the yard.
 Have this issue repaired before further damage happens.

 Keep your drain field and the entire system in top shape